 University of Exeter Handbook (Physics) Questions/Comments Department (Physics)

 4. information received as a result of a Staff Visit to the host institution;

-5. consultation with the Chair of the Board of Examiners.
+5. consultation, as necessary, with the Chair of the Board of Examiners.

+University of Exeter Handbook (Physics) Questions/Comments Department (Physics)